BahaaMedhat1/Bike-Sales-Analysis-with-Excel/README.md

 - Shorter commute distances (0-1 miles) have the highest number of bike purchases.
 - Males generally have higher average incomes, but gender differences in bike purchases vary by region.

-## Challenges
-- Managing and cleaning the data for consistent analysis.
-- Designing a dashboard that is both visually appealing and informative.

-## Future Enhancements
-- Include time-series analysis to observe bike sales trends over time.
-- Integrate additional demographic factors for deeper insights.
-- Create similar dashboards using advanced tools like Power BI or Tableau.

 ## Contact Information
 For any questions or collaboration opportunities, feel free to reach out: